felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Personally, I read books in physical form, and novels in digital form.

 I know, I know!
-I [used to say that physical books had no reason to exist](/posts/2020/10/i-love-e-readers/), but now my stance has changed: for books aimed at learning in the workplace, paper is almost quintessential, because you can physically annotate it, and then pass it along to
+I [used to say that physical books had no reason to exist](/posts/2020/10/i-love-e-readers/), but now my stance has softened: for books aimed at learning in the workplace, paper is almost quintessential, because you can physically annotate it, and then pass it along to